marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 Later use it as a standard SMTP server.

 # Receiving emails.
 I decided that I would like my contact email to look professional: `contact@released.info`.
-I didn't want to spend much time to configure the SMTP server.
+I didn't want to spend much time configuring the SMTP server.
 I just used a free `https://improvmx.com` service to redirect emails from `contact@released.info` to my personal email account.
-So from outside it looks professional, whereas when I respond back, my personal email will be fully visible.
+So from outside, it looks professional, whereas when I respond back, my personal email will be fully visible.
 Till now, I didn't need to respond to anybody ;-)
 To use it you need to set an `MX Record` in your domain provider.

 # Disadvantages
 I am pretty satisfied with how the solution works.
 However, there are some disadvantages:
 * From time to time, some manual actions are required.
-The webpages are changing constantly.
+The web pages are changing constantly.
 I think some small human intervention will still be needed from time to time.
 * Around once per quarter, I have a problem where some subdomain stops, so I have to refresh the webpage.
-HTML is pushed to repository, but the webpage is stale.
+HTML is pushed to the repository, but the webpage is stale.
 I didn't use my free quote for minutes...
-In this case I simply delete the repository with HTML and recreate it.
+In this case, I simply delete the repository with HTML and recreate it.
 Then it works again.

 # Summary
 In a described way I achieved a working solution that fulfilled my needs.
-Is free but offers good enough service.
+It is not perfect, but it works, it is free and offers good service.